stevilstick/cs-degree-advisor-and-planning-assistant/README.md

 ###### on Mac and Ubuntu
 See [GoRails.com's walkthrough](https://gorails.com/setup/osx/10.10-yosemite) for how to install on Mac OS X 10.10 & 10.9, or Ubuntu.
+While following these instructions, choose the guide to install ruby 2.1.2.
+Follow the guide to install ruby, bundler, and configure git, then return to this README.
 The Mac instructions use [Homebrew](http://brew.sh/) paired with [rbenv](https://github.com/sstephenson/rbenv).
 The Ubuntu instructions use apt-get and your choice of [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/)